Azhar Bilakhia

 Azhar Bilakhia (born 31 May 1986) is an Indian first-class cricketer who plays for Baroda.

-He was a middle-order batsman.
+He is a middle-order batsman.
 In 2005, he started his career with Gujarat Cricket Association (GCA) and then shifted to BCA in 2007-08.
 According to the Times of India, (TOI Newspaper), Baroda Cricket Association (BCA) management received a letter from the player stating his decision to quit cricket forever.